-All student assignments generated in electronic form should be submitted by the student and returned to the student electronically (see schedule A of the assessment policy).
+All student assignments generated in electronic form should be submitted by the student and returned to the student electronically (see assessment policy).

 When students submit their assignment through FLO, there is no need for them to attach a cover sheet.
 FLO records their name, FAN, email address, exact date and time of submission, and by default provides them with an academic integrity statement that